hydroflux/casino_cli/README.md

 - Ruby reads all prompts back to the User

 To Do List
-- Add additional, more complicated games (roulette)
+- Add additional, more complicated games (roulette, texas hold-em, etc.)
 - Increase general folksyness
 - Update GUI, particularly for the scoreboard
-- Update user prompt's overall sass
 - Provide user with ability to compare their score against a "leaderboard"
+- DRY out some of the more damp lines of code
 - Provide user with ability to erase the scoreboard & high-tail it out of the casino
 - Add a test suite for additional games
 - Add betting options
+- Update user prompt's overall sass
 - Add logic to account for the user choosing if an Ace will play as high or low
+- Add licensing information

 # Status
 - Complete; Possible to include additional games & additional user functionality